STORM-IRIT/Plane-Detection-Point-Cloud/README.md

 #### Replicate results

-Several scripts available in the [figures](https://github.com/ThibaultLejemble/Plane-Detection-Point-Cloud/tree/main/figures) directory generate a subset of the figures presented in the article **Persistence Analysis of Multi-scale Planar Structure Graph in Point Clouds [(PDF)](https://hal.archives-ouvertes.fr/hal-02490721/document)**.
+Several scripts available in the [figures](https://github.com/ThibaultLejemble/Plane-Detection-Point-Cloud/tree/main/figures) directory generate the data shown by a subset of the figures presented in the article **Persistence Analysis of Multi-scale Planar Structure Graph in Point Clouds [(PDF)](https://hal.archives-ouvertes.fr/hal-02490721/document)**.

 Once the project is compiled and installed (see above), run the following command from the [figures](https://github.com/ThibaultLejemble/Plane-Detection-Point-Cloud/tree/main/figures) directory
 ```
-./replicate.sh
+./generate.sh
 ```
 The resulting colored point clouds are contained in several PLY files `fig_*.ply`.
-The text files `fig_*.txt` contain one integer per line corresponding to one label per point (where `-1` means that the point is unlabeled).
 Note that it takes around 40 minutes with 8 cores at 3.70GHz and 32G of RAM.

 #### Process other 3D point clouds